NotYuSheng/Multimodal-Large-Language-Model/README.md

 ## Usage
 > [!NOTE]
 Project will run on GPU by default.
-To run on CPU, remove the following lines from the [docker-compose.yml](docker-compose.yml).
+To run on CPU, use the `docker-compose.cpu.yml` instead.

->     deploy:
->       resources:
->         reservations:
->           devices:
->             - driver: nvidia
->               count: all
->               capabilities: [gpu]

 > [!IMPORTANT]
-> If running on Windows with GPU, run commands from WSL terminal
+> If running on Windows with GPU, run commands from WSL terminal to avoid volume mounting issues

 1. Clone this repository and navigate to project folder
 ```